benbria/coffee-coverage/docs/cli.md

 #### -i, --initfile

-Specifies an "initfile" which all global initalization is written to.
+Specifies an "initfile" which all global initialization is written to.
 This is handy for testing with mocha and jscoverage.
 If you `require` the initfile, then mocha's `html-cov` reporter will show coverage of all files in your project, even files which were never run.